-Stanford’s Relationship to Students and Parents
+Stanford’s Relationship to Students and their Parents or Guardians

 - Students are trusted to be able to manage their own affairs, including decisions and responsibilities around academic, financial and personal issues.